mdfranz/cheetsheetz/dagster.md

 # Primary Abstractions
-## Solid
+## Solids

 Functional unity of computation with inputs and outputs.
+Meant to be re-useable chunks of business logic.

+There can also be `composite_solids`

+Something with `.alias`

-## Pipeline
+## Pipelines

 A dependency graph of build by connecting the inputs and outputs of solids.
 A set of solids that forms a DAG.